smartcontractkit/crec-sdk/README.md

 #### Step 1: Initialize the `transact` client

 First, create a `transact.Client`.
-It needs a `client.CVNClient` and the `ChainId` for the network where the operation will be executed.
+It needs a `client.CVNClient` and the `ChainId` to be supplied with a set of `ClientOptions` for the network where the operation will be executed.

 ```go
 import (